patxitron/A3-Script-MobileSupplies/README.md

 *	PTXTRN_MBSP_msveh_east: List of supplies vehicles for the east side.
 *	PTXTRN_MBSP_msveh_guer: List of supplies vehicles for the guerrilla side.
 *	PTXTRN_MBSP_msveh_civ: List of supplies vehicles for the civilian side.
+*	PTXTRN_show_player_tag: Maximum distance to show a tag with the name and weapon of the targeted player of your own side.
+Set it to 0 to disable tags.
+*	PTXTRN_show_player_marker: Maximum distance to put a marker in map with your own unit players position and name.
+Set it to 0 to disable.

 The first function of the mobile_repair_functions.sqf file, named PTXTRN_MBSP_msveh_Provisional_Set_Loadout, sets the loadout of the supplies vehicles and you can change the magazines/weapons/items they carry.